-“Five years ago, we never thought we would be in the place we are now because there was so much resistance to it back then,” said Angela Madigan, principal of Waterboro Elementary.
-“Now it is easy for a teacher to pick up a phone, and say to one of our families, ‘Hi how are things going?’”
+“Five years ago, we never thought we would be in the place we are now because there was so much resistance to it back then,” Madigan said.
+“Now it is easy for a teacher to pick up a phone, and say to one of our families, ‘Hi, how are things going?’”

 Help from a local partner

 The effort began in 2015, when Susan Lieberman, director of local partner Count ME In, reached out to school district RSU 57 to address chronic absence.
 Count ME In is a nonprofit organization dedicated to improving student attendance.